Skip to main content

 What does it mean if my insurer is ‘avoiding’ my policy?

-If a non-disclosure (or misrepresentation) has led an insurer to provide cover where it otherwise would not have done so, the insurer can legally ‘avoid’ the policy.
+If a non-disclosure (or misrepresentation) has led to an insurer providing cover where it otherwise would not have done so, the insurer can legally ‘avoid’ the policy.
 This means they treat the policy as though it never existed.
 The insurer will not have to pay out on any claim made under the policy.
 Unless fraud is involved, the insurer will normally return any premiums you have paid.

-The Association of British Insurers (ABI) has previously published statements of practice stating that:-
+The Association of British Insurers (ABI) has previously published statements of practice stating that:

-• Insurers should ask clear questions about facts they considered material
+• Insurers should ask clear questions about facts they considered material.

-• In deciding whether to avoid a policy, insurers should rely only on the answers given or withheld
+• In deciding whether to avoid a policy, insurers should rely only on the answers given or withheld.

 • Insurers should only avoid policies where the non-disclosure or misrepresentation was deliberate or reckless, not where it was innocent.

-• Customers are required to answer questions only to the best of their knowledge and belief
+• Customers are required to answer questions only to the best of their knowledge and belief.

-You can take a complaint to the Financial Ombudsman Service (FOS).
-The FOS is able to take account of both the law and good industry practice.
-This can often result in a much fairer outcome for the customer.
-Visit www.financial-ombudsman.org.uk, email complaint.info@financial-ombudsman.org.uk, call 0800 023 4567 or 0300 123 9 123, or write to FOS, Exchange Tower, Harbour Exchange Square, London E14 9SR.
+If you remain unhappy after your insurer has reviewed your case, you can raise a concern with the Financial Ombudsman Service (FOS).
+The FOS is able to take account of both the law and good industry practice which can often result in a much fairer outcome for the customer.

 Where can I get insurance?

-It provides a list of insurance brokers that provide various types of insurance cover to people with unspent criminal convictions.
+Unlock has a comprehensive list of specialist insurance brokers which is available to download here.
+It provides a list of insurance brokers that provide various types of insurance cover to people with unspent convictions.
 Insurance brokers try to find the best cover for your needs from amongst their own panel of underwriters.
-Unlock does not approve, endorse or recommend any of the insurers that are on the list.
-However, all the brokers are regulated by the FCA.
+All the brokers on our list are regulated by the FCA.

 The ability of an insurer to cover you may depend on:

-• The type of conviction (certain convictions may be considered irrelevant)
+• The type of conviction (certain convictions may be considered irrelevant).

-• The length of time since the conviction
+• The length of time since the conviction.

 However, securing insurance through a broker can have price advantages.
 People who have stayed with the same insurance company for years may find their premiums have steadily risen.
 Asking a broker to secure the best price for you may result in premiums reducing, even with a conviction.

 The cost of insurance varies according to many factors and each insurer has a different approach.
-You may find that other factors (e.g your postcode or what you are trying to insure for) are more influential than your conviction.
+You may find that other factors (e.g your postcode or what you are trying to insure) are more influential than your conviction.
 However, it remains the case that many people experience a significant increase in the cost of insurance when disclosing an unspent conviction.

 Comments